 A.M.: The program will be one year (twelve months) long and will consist of nine courses: seven required core courses, including a nine-month policy practicum that counts as one course and serves as a key feature of the program, and two elective courses.
 Required courses are in the areas of quantitative research methods and data analysis; education policy analysis; urban politics and urban education policy; economics of education; education systems and structures; qualitative research methods; and the nine-month internship.
 The elective component of the curriculum will allow students either to gain a greater depth of training in a core area or to broaden their graduate experience by seeking coursework in areas that are related to, but not directly covered by, core courses in the program.

-Admission requirements: A personal statement not to exceed two single-spaced typewritten pages in length that connects to one's perspective and/or experience on urban educational and social issues, three letters of recommendation, and transcripts from all post-secondary institutions of attendance.
+Admission requirements: A personal statement not to exceed two to four double spaced typewritten pages in length that connects to one's perspective, interests and/or experience on urban educational and social issues, three letters of recommendation, and transcripts from all post-secondary institutions of attendance.
 Interviews may be necessary when additional information is needed.
 Prior professional experience or coursework in education is not required.

 GRE General: Required